 Your gloss kitchen doors may look great in the days, weeks and months after you purchase them.
 However, what happens further down the line?
-Dirt, spillages and grubby fingerprints can take the shine off your doors, which is why cleaning them properly is extremely important.
-It will ensure that they continue to look brand new in the months – and even years – after you first had them fitted.

-The experts at Kitchen Warehouse have put together this piece in order to recommend a few practical tips that will help you to maintain the shine and gleam in your kitchen.
+The experts at Kitchen Warehouse have put together this piece in order to recommend a few practical tips that will help you maintain the shine and gleam in your kitchen.

-Gloss doors are extremely popular, as they add a beautiful mirror shine to your kitchen that makes the space appear larger and brighter.
 However, they are also susceptible to showing fingerprints, marks and stains.
 These can be cleaned even if they are very noticeable, but you will find the process much easier if you do it in the right way and with the right equipment.

 Use A Soft Microfibre Cloth

 You should completely avoid using any harsh cloths or sponges to clean your high gloss kitchen doors because this can and often does lead to damage.
-Scratches can blemish and dull the glossy surfaces, and this is very difficult to rectify.
+Scratches can blemish and dull glossy surfaces, and this is very difficult to rectify.

-Soft microfibre anti-scratch cloths are always the best choice when cleaning kitchen doors and units.
+Soft microfibre anti-scratch cloths are always the best choice when cleaning units.
 Their tiny synthetic fibres quickly and effectively wipe away dust and any other particles, returning the beautiful shine to your doors.
-They also will not leave any scratches or damage behind and, as long as you keep your cloths clean, they will be less likely to create ugly streaks than other methods.

 The great thing about these cloths is that they can be reused many times, plus a simple quick wash will get them ready for the next time you want to clean your gloss doors.